 MINT - the Medical Interaction Design Studio - has a common interest in both analyzing interactions and work practices in medicine and healthcare as well as designing technology to support these.

-Our work can often be labeled as belonging to disciplines and topics such as interaction design, human-machine interaction, medical education, medical informatics, computer-supported collaborative learning, simulation training, debriefing, technology-enhanced learning, e-learning, mobile learning, learning analytics, contextual activity sampling, life-logging, interprofessional learning, team-training, critical care, collaborative knowledge-creation.
+Our work can often be labelled as belonging to disciplines and topics such as interaction design, human-machine interaction, medical education, medical informatics, computer-supported collaborative learning, simulation training, debriefing, technology-enhanced learning, e-learning, mobile learning, learning analytics, contextual activity sampling, life-logging, interprofessional learning, team-training, critical care, collaborative knowledge-creation.

 In the project, KI is the leader of the project's research on developing collaborative knowledge work practices and technology in education.

-Klas Karlgren is a Ph.D. in human-machine interaction 2003 and Ph.L. in computer and systems sciences 1998 and has been a researcher in the field of medical education at LIME since 2004.
+- Klas Karlgren is a Ph.D. in human-machine interaction 2003 and Ph.L. in computer and systems sciences 1998 and has been a researcher in the field of medical education at LIME since 2004.

-Members and those closely associated
+Previous members and those closely associated

-Anna Augustsén, M.D., Fredrik Larsson, M.D., Anders Dahlström, M.D., med.lic.: Simulation training of interprofessional teamwork in critical care with a special focus on videoassisted debriefing
+- Anna Augustsén, M.D., Fredrik Larsson, M.D., Anders Dahlström, M.D., med.lic.: Simulation training of interprofessional teamwork in critical care with a special focus on videoassisted debriefing

-Anne Lee Solevåg, M.D., masters in medical education: Studies of enabling and hindering factors when implementing an interprofessional educational program fostering assessment and communication for preventing emergencies at a pediatric department
+- Anne Lee Solevåg, M.D., masters in medical education: Studies of enabling and hindering factors when implementing an interprofessional educational program fostering assessment and communication for preventing emergencies at a pediatric department

 - Anne Mette Kristiansen, R.N., masters in medical education: Available debriefing models and their success after in-hospital cardiopulmonary resuscitation

 - Elnta Meragia, masters in medical informatics: Promoting knowledge work practices in health informatics education

 - Eleni Siouta, Ph.D. student: Communication Patterns in Consultations between Patients with Atrial Fibrillation and Health Professionals

 - Fredrik Larsson, M.D., resident physician, pediatrics

 - Hanna Lachmann, Ph.D.: Contextual activity sampling - a method to develop clinical interprofessional education

 - Maaret Castrén, prof. of emergency medicine and masters in medical education: The effect of interprofessional education on development of clinical reasoning

-Dr William Dooley, Obstetrics and Gynaecology Specialist Trainee at Chelsea and Westminster Hospital and a masters in medical education: "A structured and evidence based model for teaching ultrasound skills to UK obstetrics and gynaecology trainees"
+- Dr William Dooley, Obstetrics and Gynaecology Specialist Trainee at Chelsea and Westminster Hospital and a masters in medical education: "A structured and evidence based model for teaching ultrasound skills to UK obstetrics and gynaecology trainees"